As you move on to college and start budgeting money for yourself you may find yourself struggling.

 College is an exciting time and you will grow in a host of ways you cannot expect.
 Part of the growth and learning should also include smart use of your money- where you control it and it doesn’t control you.

-- 4-Liter mini fridge holds up to six 12-ounce cans of soda
+- Compact 4-liter fridge holds up to six 12-oz. cans

 Last update on %last_update% / Affiliate links / Images from Amazon Product Advertising API